-Therefore, we attempt to combine the two lines of contrastive learning methods into a unified framework to form an effective mutual learning: the instance-level contrastive learning helps the network training to perform feature learning especially in the early training stage; whereas the cluster-level contrastive learning helps the network training especially when the quality of clustering is improved.
-In this way, the self-supervision information between different augmented views and the weak supervision information obtained from clustering is fully exploited without using negative samples.
+In this paper, we attempt to bridge the two lines of contrastive learning methods into a unified framework to form effective mutual learning and joint training: a) the instance-level contrastive learning helps training the network to perform feature learning---especially in the early training stage; meanwhile b) the cluster-level contrastive learning helps training the network---especially when the quality of the clustering has been improved.
+In this way, the self-supervision information imposed by data augmentation and the weak supervision information obtained from clustering can be fully exploited without the need to use negative samples pairs.